rangamboa/readme-generator/README.md

 ## Usage

 Use node ``.\index.js`` to run this application.
-Inquirer will launch, asking your input with which to generate your a ``README.md`` file for your project.
+Inquirer will launch, asking your input with which to generate a ``README.md`` file for your project.

 ## Contribution